-- a) Each nominated driver will be allocated four sets of dry-weather tyres, two of each specification, for use during P1 and P2.
-These are the only dry-weather tyres which may be used during these sessions and must be returned to the tyre supplier before the start of P3. - If an additional driver is used (see Article 19.1(b) he must use the tyres allocated to the nominated driver he replaced. - b) Each nominated driver will be allocated ten further sets of dry-weather tyres, five of each specification, for use during the remainder of the Event.
-However, one set of each specification must be returned to the tyre supplier before the start of the qualifying practice session and may not be used during the remainder of the Event. - c) Prior to the start of the qualifying practice session wet and extreme-weather tyres may only be used after the track has been declared wet by the race director, following which extreme, wet or dryweather tyres may be used for the remainder of the session. - d) Unless he has used wet or extreme-weather tyres during the race, each driver must use at least one set of each specification of dry-weather tyres during the race. - e) If the race is started behind the safety car because of heavy rain (see Article 40.15) the use of extreme-weather tyres until the safety car returns to the pits is compulsory.
+If an additional driver is used (see Article 19.1(b) he must use the tyres allocated to the nominated driver he replaced.

+- b) Each nominated driver will be allocated ten further sets of dry-weather tyres, five of each specification, for use during the remainder of the Event.
+However, one set of each specification must be returned to the tyre supplier before the start of the qualifying practice session and may not be used during the remainder of the Event. - c) Prior to the start of the qualifying practice session intermediate and wet-weather tyres may only be used after the track has been declared wet by the race director, following which intermediate, wet or dry-weather tyres may be used for the remainder of the session. - d) Unless he has used intermediate or wet-weather tyres during the race, each driver must use at least one set of each specification of dry-weather tyres during the race. - e) If the race is started behind the safety car because of heavy rain (see Article 40.15) the use of wetweather tyres until the safety car returns to the pits is compulsory.